Sebastian Aguilera de Heredia

 Sebastian Aguilera de Heredia (August 1561 – 16 December 1627) was a Spanish monk, musician and composer of the Renaissance period.

 Life

 Aguilera was the first organist at the cathedral in Huesca from 1585 to 1603.
 During this time, he assisted in the construction of a new organ.
-In 1603, Aguilera moved to a more prestigious position as maestro de música at La Seo Cathedral in Saragossa.
+In 1603, Aguilera moved to a more prestigious position as maestro de música at Cathedral of the Savior of Zaragoza in Zaragoza.
 He remained there until his death in 1627.
 He published a collection of works in 1618, and eighteen of his keyboard works survive.
-Aguilera is considered the first major figure of the Aragonese School of music centered on Saragossa.
+Aguilera is considered the first major figure of the Aragonese School of music centered on Zaragoza.

 Music and Influence

 Aguilera composed both organ and vocal music.
 His work was written specifically for the church.
 While Aguilera's organ works do follow Spanish traditions, they also introduce new innovations.
 He created different types of tientos, including pieces that explored heavy dissonance, slow tempos, and unusual harmonies.
 He referred to this type of music as falsas.
 Aguilera's monothematic tientos use various contrapuntal and rhythmic techniques in order to develop a single theme.
 One of the most regarded techniques used in Aguilera's organ pieces is the medio registro technique.
 This highlights the left hand as a solo by giving it repeated, complex phrases while each half of the keyboard maintains its own registration.
 Aguilera also composed works based on Spanish hymn melodies, including contrapuntal and cantus firmus settings of well-known pieces.
 These settings used various asymmetrical and lively rhythmic patterns.

 Aguilera gained recognition for his collection of 36 Magnificat settings titled Canticum Beatissimae Virginis deiparae Mariae.
 The collection includes four main groups: five, six, eight, and four voices.
 Each group has eight settings for each liturgical tone.
 The final four pieces of this collection are full double-choir settings.